Music Contract Red Flags: 5 Clauses to Avoid (2026)

 - Each flagged clause is highlighted with an explanation of what it means and what to ask your lawyer about

 The analyzer is not a substitute for a lawyer.
-It is a first pass that helps you understand what you're looking at before you pay for professional review.
-Most artists who use it find at least one clause they hadn't noticed.
+It is a first pass that helps you understand what you are looking at before you pay for professional review.
+Most artists who use it find at least one clause they had not noticed.

 Frequently Asked Questions